RaspNote/Docker_Nginx/README.md

 # Docker_Nginx

-This is a repo for Docker 1.8.3 nginx 1.8.0
+This is a repo for Docker 1.8.3 and nginx 1.8.0